 For his advocacy, in 2014, Mr. Mehri was given the Cornell Law School Public Service Award.
 Hartwick College chose Mr. Mehri as its 2009 Commencement Speaker and inaugural alumni hall of fame.
 The Detroit City Council passed a testimonial resolution honoring Mr. Mehri and wishing him “continued success in changing the fabric of America, and the Pigskin Club of Washington, D.C. awarded Cyrus Mehri its Award of Excellence and the City of Miami gave him the Distinguished Visitor Award.

-He was named by Regardie’s Power magazine as one of “Washington’s Ten Most Feared Lawyers” and by Workforce magazine as “Corporate America’s Scariest Opponent.”
+He was named by Regardie’s Power magazine as one of “Washington’s Ten Most Feared Lawyers” and by Workforce magazine as “Corporate America’s Scariest Opponent.
+In 2019, Mr. Mehri accepted the Diversity and Trailblazing Award at the D&I Honors hosted by Diverse & Engaged.
+You can view the video here.

 Mr. Mehri has written and testified extensively about seeking justice in an ever-changing landscape.
 His work includes: